 - Existing equipment can be used with no or minor modification

-The following provides a summary of the basic retrofit steps for Opteon™ Sion; detailed discussion of each step is provided in this bulletin.
+The following provides a summary of the basic retrofit steps for Opteon™ SF-79; detailed discussion of each step is provided in this bulletin.

 - Drain current solvent from the vapor degreaser system.